Joey Wendle Player Props: Marlins vs. Cardinals

-Joey Wendle -- hitting .325 in his past 10 games -- will be in action for the Miami Marlins against the St. Louis Cardinals, with Miles Mikolas on the hill, on July 3 at 6:40 PM ET.
+Joey Wendle -- hitting .316 with a double, a walk and an RBI in his past 10 games -- will be in action for the Miami Marlins against the St. Louis Cardinals, with Adam Wainwright on the mound, on July 4 at 1:10 PM ET.

-In his last game he had a hitless performance (0-for-4) against the Braves.
+In his most recent game he had a hitless performance (0-for-2) against the Cardinals.

 Joey Wendle Game Info & Props vs. the Cardinals